 ‘They hunt… they feed… they kill… you’re next!’

-Contamination .7 is a 1993 Canadian-Italian horror feature film directed by Aristide Massaccesi [as Joe D’Amato] and Fabrizio Laurenti, and produced by Filmirage.
+Contamination .7 is a 1993 Canadian-Italian horror film directed by Aristide Massaccesi [as Joe D’Amato] and Fabrizio Laurenti, and produced by Filmirage.
 The film is also known as Creepers, Troll 3, Troll III: Contamination Point 7, and The Crawlers.
 It stars Mary Sellers, Jason Saucier, Bubba Reeves, and Chelsi Stahr.

 The film’s costumes were designed by former Black Emanuelle star Laura Gemser.